hieuhannguyen/experiential_learning/README.md

 ### Learning Reflection
 I faced many challenges with the data mainly because there exists no relevant dataset I could pull from, so I set out to collect the data on my own.
 I was eager to apply my learning in Data Analysis & Visualization to this project, and while there is so much more I could have done if I had more data, I was proud of my initiative and application of the NLTK package.
 ### Data Sources
 I collected the data on my own by manually extracting relevant information from the schools' websites.
+The data is then stored in a .csv [file](https://github.com/hieuhannguyen/experiential_learning/blob/main/elprograms.csv) for analysis.